Ekrin Athletics B37 Massage Gun Review: The Best Budget Theragun Alternative I've Tested

 WarrantyLifetime2 years1 year

 That lifetime warranty is the headline.
 I called Ekrin's customer service mid-test to ask about replacement parts (just to see how responsive they'd be).
 A human picked up in under three minutes.
 They'd ship a replacement battery for free if mine ever failed.
-Try getting that from a $40 Amazon brand.
+Try getting that .

 Performance and Real-World Testing